-Maritime - Singapore shipping and ship management companies majority ownership or form wholly-owned foreign enterprises in Sh Tianjin, and Fujian Free Trade Zones (FTZ).
+Maritime - Singapore shipping and ship management companies will be able to take on majority ownership or form wholly-owned foreign enterprises in Shanghai, Guangdong, Tianjin, and Fujian Free Trade Zones (FTZ).

-Construction - Singapore companies with presence in Shanghai F G-to-G projects will be exempted from China's foreign investment r undertaking joint construction projects in Shanghai, Suzhou, Tianjii
+Construction - Singapore companies with presence in Shanghai FTZ and the three G-to-G projects will be exempted from China's foreign investment ratio requirement when undertaking joint construction projects in Shanghai, Suzhou, Tianjin and Chongging.

-Legal - Singapore law firms that have established their representa are permitted to form a commercial association with Chinese law fin and offer legal services to clients in China regardless of location.
+Legal - Singapore law firms that have established their representative offices in Shanghai FTZ are permitted to form a commercial association with Chinese law firms in the Shanghai FTZ and offer legal services to clients in China regardless of location.